Cassius Clay vs. Henry Cooper: Aftermath

-Immediately after the fight, Ali retracted the abuses he had directed at Cooper before the fight and declared: "Cooper's not a bum any more.
+Immediately after the fight, Clay retracted the abuses he had directed at Cooper before the fight and declared: "Cooper's not a bum any more.
 I underestimated him.
 He's the toughest fighter I ever met and the first to really drop me.
 He's a real fighter."

-Cooper's left hook which had dropped Ali made him a celebrity after the fight.
+Cooper's left hook which had dropped Clay made him a celebrity after the fight.
 In Facing Ali, Stephen Brunt writes:

-[W]hat lifted [Cooper] to a level of sports celebrity shared by only a handful of footballers was a single left hook delivered with perfect leverage and timing and aim to the jaw of [Ali] in June 1963.
+[W]hat lifted [Cooper] to a level of sports celebrity shared by only a handful of footballers was a single left hook delivered with perfect leverage and timing and aim to the jaw of Clay in June 1963.
 Not just one fight, but one punch, elevated Henry Cooper into a permanent state of grace.
-In the end, what he proved that day doesn't have anything to do with the joy of victory, which is why it was entirely beside the point that [Ali] got up and won, and won again the second time they fought.
+In the end, what he proved that day doesn't have anything to do with the joy of victory, which is why it was entirely beside the point that Clay got up and won, and won again the second time they fought.
 Instead it was a lesson about the nobility of having your finest moment--giving your best effort--when it absolutely matters most.